-Audience: School and academy staff, Local Governing Bodies Adopted: November 2020 Other related policies / procedures Safeguarding & Child Protection Policy Equality Policy Anti-Bullying Policy Positive Behaviour Management Policy E-Safety Policy PREVENT Strategy & Duty Guidance HM Gov Keeping Children Safe in Education DfE 2019 Staff and Volunteer Code of Conduct Policy Working Together to Safeguard Children HM Gov 2018 Owner Crofty Safeguarding Lead Policy / procedure model MAT policy: all Crofty schools use this policy Aligned: Policy to be adapted to school where indicated School policy: specific to needs of the school
+Audience: School and academy staff, Local Governing

+Bodies

+Adopted: November 2020

+Reviewed November 2021

+Review November 2022

+Other related policies / procedures Safeguarding &amp; Child Protection PolicyEquality PolicyAnti-Bullying Policy

+Positive Behaviour Management PolicyE-Safety Policy

+PREVENT Strategy &amp; Duty Guidance HM Gov

+Keeping Children Safe in Education DfE 2021

+Staff and Volunteer Code of Conduct Policy

+Working Together to Safeguard Children HM Gov 2018 (updated 9/21/20)

+Owner Crofty Safeguarding Lead

+Policy / procedure model MAT policy: all Crofty schools use this policy

+Aligned: Policy to be adapted to school where indicated

+School policy: specific to needs of the school

-At Rosemellin School we believe that all Children in Care and PLAC should have equitable access to excellent educational provision and achieve in line or better than all children from Cornwall and children nationally.
+At Illogan School we believe that all Children in Care and PLAC should have equitable access to excellent educational provision and achieve in line or better than all children from Cornwall and children nationally.
 We, as a school community, aim to be champions and advocates for Children in Care and PLAC, and will take a proactive approach to support their success and achievement, recognising that we have a vital role to play in promoting children and young people's social and emotional development and enhancing life outcomes.

-Designated teacher (DT) for CIC and PLAC: Liam Alston
+Designated teacher (DT) for CIC and PLAC: Mrs J Bright

-Second contact for CIC and PLAC if DT unavailable: Nicola Finn
+Second contact for CIC and PLAC if DT unavailable: Mrs T Lamb